 Chris' New Pool Room Reaches Completion

 Endless Pools Original Series pools easily installs above ground in existing locations … or not.
 Chris A. decided that his family needed a new room to house their partially in-ground Endless Pools® installation.
 It was a longer road that he now finds to have been well worth the effort.

 The overall home addition took "a good year or so," Chris recalls.
 Groundbreaking took place in October 2017.
-The following spring, Chris hired Jeff Garvey, now an Endless Pools Factory Trained Installer, and the Endless Pools portion of the project "only took Jeff two or three days to finish."
+The following spring, Chris hired Jeff Garvey, an Independent Service Provider, and the Endless Pools portion of the project "only took Jeff two or three days to finish."
 Before we dig into the process, let's look at the glorious results.

 Here's the Plan…

 Chris' family chose to install a 9-foot by 15-foot Endless Pools Performance model underneath their open deck.
 Then they build a room under the deck to enclose the pool; the room is accessible from their walkout basement.
 (They also enclosed the deck, adding two new four-season rooms to their home.)

 Chris planned the new pool room to have "plenty of sunlight and huge sliding doors that open up about 8 feet out to a patio that we're building in the next couple of weeks."